PascaleBorscia/fiware-iot-stack/docs/quickguide.md

 key with your measures.
 Please use “\#” and “|” separators to split data and measures.

-Please remember that you will need to send as query parameters on the URL your {{apikey}} and your device identifier.
+Please remember that you will need to send as query parameters on the URL your {{TOKEN}} and your device identifier.

 <p>
 <table cellpadding="10", border="1" >